Wise Review [2023] – 7 Must Knows

 However, when you compare hundreds of different currency pairs and amounts you will find that Wise is very competitive.

-According to their recent mission update, the average fee increased to 0.61% which is also excellent.
-Remember for many transfers where currencies are common like USD, GBP, AUD, CAD this average fee is usually quite a lot lower – often below 0.4%.
-The truely awesome thing about the mission update is that they highlight the bad just as much as the good!
+According to their very revealing Q3 2024 mission update, the average fee is 0.62% which is also excellent.
+Remember for many transfers where currencies are common like USD, GBP, AUD, CAD this average fee is usually a lot lower – often below 0.4%.

 However some fees can be no so obvious and even hidden.
-To ensure the most money arrives it is important to understand there are four main fees:
+To ensure the most money arrives it is helpful to understand there are four main fees that money transfer services charge:

 4 Main Fees